MCP Toolbox for Databases

 The primary way to configure Toolbox is through the `tools.yaml` file.
 If you

-have multiple files, you can tell toolbox which to load with the `--tools_file
+have multiple files, you can tell toolbox which to load with the `--tools-file

 tools.yaml` flag.